roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 This works as per the Oref0 model as described in [Oref0 documentation](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#auto-sensitivity-mode-autosens).
 Basically sensitivity is calculated from the previous 24 hours worth of data.
 To exclude times where there are carbs on board a maximum life for carbs is set in the preferences and after that time all carbs are assumed to have been absorbed.
 The two settings here are:

-  * min_5min_carbimpact - this is the assumed minimum impact that carb absorbtion has on BG in 5 minutes.
+  * min_5min_carbimpact - this is the assumed minimum impact that carb absorption has on BG in 5 minutes.
 This is effectively a safety setting and it allows carbs to "leak" down to zero over time so that the loop does not wrongly assume that there are still carbs present and respond accordingly.
-  * Meal max absorbtion time (h) - this is the time by which all carbs are assumed to have been absorbed.
+  * Meal max absorption time (h) - this is the time by which all carbs are assumed to have been absorbed.

 Upper and lower limits to the sensitivityRatio can also be set - (default 0.7 - 1.2)